Samsung Galaxy Fold release date: the fixed version will launch in September

 - The space between the hinge and body of Galaxy Fold has been reduced.

 All of this is not to say that the Galaxy Fold didn’t go through convincing stress tests earlier this year.
 Samsung demonstrated its device could withstand more than 200,000 folds and unfolds in a mesmerizing video.
-But a machine perfectly folding the phone with uniform pressure points didn’t translate well in the real world.
+But a machine perfectly folding the phone with uniform pressure points in a clean room didn’t translate in the real world it turns out.

 So we'll have to see how these changes shake out come September.

 Although Samsung is promising reliability from the reworked Galaxy Fold, the actual specs and concept remain unchanged.
-It has a 7.9-inch mini-tablet-sized screen unfolded, and slims down to sport a separate outer 4.6-inch screen on the outside when folded.
+It has a sharp 7.3-inch QXGA+ mini-tablet-sized screen unfolded, and slims down to sport a separate outer 4.6-inch HD+ screen on the outside when folded.

 It has a total of six cameras – three on the back of the device and two additional cameras in the notch of the 7.3-inch display – two batteries that combine for a capacity of 4,380mAh, and a fingerprint sensor in the power button that also doubles as the new Bixby button.